Spend less time on your phone with this simple trick

-Android phones and Windows computers
+Send Android phone notifications to Windows computers

 As you would expect from two Apple operating systems, macOS works seamlessly with iOS.
-So if you have an iPhone, then you’ll be able to access some of the phone-laptop links you need right out of the box.
-Thanks to a feature called Continuity, calls, texts, and iMessages can sync easily between iDevices.
+So if you have an iPhone, you’ll be able to access some of the phone-laptop links you need right out of the box.
+Thanks to a feature called Continuity, calls, texts, and Messages can sync easily between iDevices.
 One downside: macOS’s native features only apply to call and text alerts, not other app notifications.

-To get SMS, MMS, and iMessage alerts on your Mac, again sign into iCloud with the same Apple ID on both your phone and your Mac.
-Next, open Settings on your iPhone, choose Messages, and hit Send and Receive.
+To get SMS, MMS, and Message alerts on your Mac, again sign into iCloud with the same Apple ID on both your phone and your Mac.
+Next, open Settings on your iPhone, choose Messages, and hit Send & Receive.
 Make sure you’re using the right Apple ID, then tick both your phone number and email address.
 Head to Text Message Forwarding in the Messages menu and choose your Mac from the list.
 Finally, put down the iPhone and turn to your computer.
-On macOS, open up the Messages app, then choose Preferences from the Messages menu.
-Click Accounts, select your iMessage account, double-check the right Apple ID is in use, and then put a tick next to both your email address and your phone number.
+On macOS, open up the Messages app, then choose Preferences from the Messages menu and click iMessage.
+Double-check the right Apple ID is in use, and then put a tick next to both your email address and your phone number.
 As with calls, you will be able to see alerts and respond to texts as well.